zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

 # Develop a multi-agent solution

-In this exercise, you'll create a project that orchestrates two AI agents using the Semantic Kernel SDK.
-An *Incident Manager* agent will analyze service log files for issues.
-If an issue is found, the Incident Manager will recommend a resolution action, and a *DevOps Assistant* agent will receive the recommendation and invoke the corrective function and perform the resolution.
-The Incident Manager agent will then review the updated logs to make sure the resolution was successful.

-For this exercise, four sample log files are provided.
-The DevOps Assistant agent code only updates the sample log files with some example log messages.
+In this exercise, you'll practice using the sequential orchestration pattern in the Semantic Kernel SDK.
+You'll create a simple pipeline of three agents that work together to process customer feedback and suggest next steps.
+You'll create the following agents:

+- The Summarizer agent will condense raw feedback into a short, neutral sentence.
+- The Classifier agent will categorize the feedback as Positive, Negative, or a Feature request.
+- Finally, the Recommended Action agent will recommend an appropriate follow-up step.

+You'll learn how to use the Semantic Kernel SDK to break down a problem, route it through the right agents, and produce actionable results.
+Let's get started!

 > **Tip**: The code used in this exercise is based on the for Semantic Kernel SDK for Python.
 You can develop similar solutions using the SDKs for Microsoft .NET and Java.
 Refer to [Supported Semantic Kernel languages](https://learn.microsoft.com/semantic-kernel/get-started/supported-languages) for details.